 Provide adequate line spacing and page numbers.
 Abbreviations should be defined at first mention.
 Please include a word count and number all pages.
 Line numbers are helpful for reviewers.

-Online publication.
 All accepted articles will be posted on our website.
 The online quarterly edition is our official issue and is posted to www.clijournal.com.
-Our intention is to apply for inclusion in PubMed/Medline when the required number of issues have been published.
-Once accepted, articles will be included retroactively.
+Our intention will be to apply for inclusion in PubMed/Medline and Scopus when the required number of issues have been published.
+When accepted, articles will be included retroactively.